pepopowitz/spring-zeebe-example/README.md

          zeebe.client.security.plaintext=true
          ```

-         Note that these URLs are `http`, not `https.
+         _Note:_ these URLs are `http`, not `https`.
 The docs tell us `https`, but that gets overridden in the SDK by the fact that `plaintext`is true.`http` is a more accurate reflection of your local self-managed environment, which does not have TLS/https configured.

    3. Create a worker
       1. src/main/java/com/your-choice/handle_payment